 How to Make Simple Syrup

 In a sauce pan add 1 cup water and 1 cup sugar.
 Add 1/2 cup sliced strawberries.
-Over medium high head, bring to a boil, stirring constantly until sugar is dissolved.
+Over medium to medium-high heat, bring to a boil, stirring constantly until sugar is dissolved.
 Once ready, remove the strawberries and discard them.
 Allow the syrup to cool to room temp.

 Directions for Sangria

 In a large 4 quart pitcher, pour the wine, strawberry simple syrup, pineapples with their juice, and cranberry juice – mix well.
 Next, squeeze the juice from the orange, lemon and lime wedges and toss in the wedges when done.
 Toss in the strawberries and blueberries, stir.
 Place sangria in fridge for several hours or overnight.
 When ready, pour over glass filled with ice, garnish with fresh berries and/or fruit wedge.
 Enjoy!

 Sangria only lasts for a couple days, so only make what you plan on consuming.